joshuar/go-hass-anything/docs/development/Apps.md

 > remain private.
 But it also means that if you desire version control of your
 > apps, you should set up your own repo for them.

-You can put your code in `apps`.
+You can put your code in `apps/`.
 You can create multiple directories for each app you develop.

 > [!NOTE]